 While this course is targeted for those with IDD and their support network, custom-developed PCT eLearn targeting other groups, such as geriatric, can easily be developed by our Custom eLearn Development Department.

-This online course is not a substitute for the live, 2-day Person-Centered Thinking Training.
+This online course is not a substitute for the live or virtual, 2-day Person-Centered Thinking Training.

 Synopsis by Module